Speak to a qualified cancer nurse

 There are different ways of taking a biopsy and you may need more than one type.
 The biopsy may be done in a specialist’s rooms, at a radiology practice, in hospital or at a breast clinic.
 Bruising and soreness to your breast is common after any type of biopsy.

 Core biopsy – The piece of tissue (a core) is removed with a needle.
 Local anaesthetic is used to numb the area, and a mammogram, ultrasound or MRI scan is used to guide the needle into place.

 Vacuum-assisted core biopsy – A needle attached to a suction-type instrument is inserted into a small cut in the breast.
 A larger amount of tissue is removed with a vacuum biopsy, making it more accurate in some situations.
 The needle is usually guided into place with a mammogram, ultrasound or MRI.
 This biopsy is done under a local anaesthetic, but you may feel some discomfort.

 Fine needle aspiration (FNA) – A thin needle is inserted into an abnormal lymph node or other tissue, often with an ultrasound to help guide the needle into place.
 A local anaesthetic may be used to numb the area where the needle is inserted.

-Surgical biopsy – If a needle biopsy is not possible, or if the biopsy result doesn’t provide a clear diagnosis, you may have a surgical biopsy to remove all or part of a lump found on a screening mammogram or other imaging technique.
+Surgical biopsy – If a needle biopsy is not possible, or if the biopsy result doesn’t provide a clear diagnosis, you may have a surgical biopsy to remove all or part of a lump.
 A wire or other device is inserted to act as a guide during the surgery, and then the tissue is removed under general anaesthetic.
 This is usually done as day surgery.